Frequently Asked Questions

 What is twice turning and how do I do it?

 Twice turning is a method that turner’s use when they want to work with wood that still contains moisture.
 “Green” wood is wood that is freshly cut from the tree and is still quite wet.
 The water and sap in the wood makes the fibers more flexible, enabling you to work with the wood more easily.
 With this process nice long shavings are produced without fine dust in the air or chattering chisels.
 The first step in twice turning is to rough out the blank to about 1/2" thicker than your desired finished dimensions.
-Then, put it in a closed paper bag with some of your wet sawdust shavings for about 2-3 months, allowing the wood to dry slowly.
+Then, put it in a closed paper bag with some of your wet sawdust shavings for about 2-3 months (inspecting frequently), allowing the wood to dry slowly.
 After this time the wood will not feel as cold to the touch (dryer wood feels warmer, wetter wood feels cooler) and it can be taken out for a couple of hours every week to allow for faster drying.
+Inspect the wood frequently.
 If you notice a check starting to develop, you will want to put the wood back into the bag.
 This will slow down the drying process, allowing moisture to flow from the center of the wood to the outside of the wood without creating rapid drying stress which causes checks to occur.
+Another good rule of thumb is to weigh the blank when it originally goes into the bag.
+Each week, re-weigh it.
+When the blank has stopped losing weight, it is dry.
 As with most woodworking your best judgment is always needed and attention to detail is a must.
 Once the wood is dry, you can turn it as usual.
 We are always available at no charge to assist you with any questions about this process.

 How should I store my wood?